 The sampling methodology will align with the Office of Child Welfare's Continuous Quality Improvement guide, Windows into Practice.
 Due to FIP being one of the smaller Community Based Care (CBC) agencies, eight (8) file reviews will be conducted, per quarter.
 The cases reviewed would include children served through the In Home Non-Judicial unit that are determined to be "unsafe" and also through the Dependency Program, whether the child is placed through post placement supervision following reunification or through a "direct filing" of a dependency petition.
 The sample will be pulled from the report titled "Children Receiving In Home Services Daily" located in the Business Objects reporting system.
-In previous years, due to the smaller size of the agency, the sample was decreased as there weren't the specified number of children meeting the requirements; since there has been an increase in children served, the QS team has been able to meet the expectation of eight file reviews per quarter.
 All sampling methodology changes and discards will be described and addressed in the Annual Report.